kozak-yakym/IntelliHomie/README.md

 ## Current Status
 Currently, the project is in the development phase, with a beta version on the horizon.
 The system's architecture is modular, allowing for flexible enhancements and integrations.
 It features a central hub that orchestrates a fleet of home robots, each equipped with capabilities such as sophisticated navigation, precise task execution, and a robust testing environment for firmware and neural networks.
 Documentation is continuously updated to reflect the system's evolution and ease of integration with existing smart home ecosystems.
+More detailed status can be found on the [Kanban board of our project](https://github.com/users/kozak-yakym/projects/1).

 # Central Component